sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/CurrentChores.md

 ### Phase 1: FOR/NEXT
 - Create implicit local for iterator variable
-- Allocate hidden locals for limit and step
+- Leave TO and STEP values on stack as temporaries
 - Implement FOR compilation with expression evaluation
-- Implement NEXT with increment and comparison
+- Implement NEXT with stack-relative access to temporaries
+- Use PHA/PLA for jump address, ZP.IDX for iterator tracking
-- Handle nested loops correctly
+- Handle nested loops via ZP.IDX save/restore
+- Clean up with DECSP after loop
 - Test with benchmarks

 ### Phase 2: Arrays